microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 }
 ```

-Set the `SourceElement` property to indicate which element's rendering should be drawn as the background of the `MonochromaticOverlayPresenter`.
-If the `Background` property is set, the SourceElement's rendering is on top of it.
-(The source is z-ordered on top of the background.
+Set the `SourceElement` property to indicate which element should be rendered as the `MonochromaticOverlayPresenter`.
+The `SourceElement`'s rendering takes place on top of the `Background`, if a background is set.

+The portion of the `SourceElement` rendered inside the `MonochromaticOverlayPresenter` is the portion that would be rendered at the same location as the `MonochromaticOverlayPresenter`.
+The `SourceElement` is typically placed below the `MonochromaticOverlayPresenter` in the Z-order, giving the `MonochromaticOverlayPresenter` the appearance of an overlay.

 Only the source element's rendering applies to the `MonochromaticOverlayPresenter`; the user
 cannot interact with it using the mouse, or move keyboard focus to it.
-However, `MonochromaticOverlayPresenter` will bring in system focus visuals, regardless of what the [UseSystemFocusVisuals](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control.UseSystemFocusVisuals) property is set to.
+However, `MonochromaticOverlayPresenter` will render system focus visuals, regardless of what the [UseSystemFocusVisuals](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Control.UseSystemFocusVisuals) property is set to.
 To avoid this, you should inset the margins to remove it.

 > Note: the element set as the `SourceElement` cannot be an ancestor or in the descendancy of the `MonochromaticOverlayPresenter`.
 However the `SourceElement` must be in the same XAML tree as the `MonochromaticOverlayPresenter`.

-If the `ReplacementColor` property is set, the `SourceElement` is treated as a mask; every non-transparent pixel will be replaced by this color.
-The source pixel is replaced when the Alpha value of the `ReplacementColor` is non-zero.
+If the `ReplacementColor` property is set and has a nonzero Alpha value, then the `SourceElement` is treated as a mask: every non-transparent pixel will be replaced by this color.
 The RGB value of the `ReplacementColor` (not the Alpha value) will overwrite the RGB of the source.
 The default value for `ReplacementColor` is Transparent.

 ### MonochromaticOverlayPresenter examples